laowantong/paroxython/docs/ref.md

        f.path
 FROM t f
 WHERE f.name_prefix = "recursive_function" -- A recursive function...
-  AND NOT EXISTS -- which is not ...
+  AND NOT EXISTS -- which is not...
     (SELECT 1
      FROM t body_rec
      WHERE body_rec.name_prefix = "body_recursive_function" -- body recursive.